jon-heard/obsidian-inline-scripts-library/TEJS_une.md

 Shortcuts for UNE (The Universal NPC Emulator).

-Enter the shortcut "une help" for reference.
+Enter the shortcut "help une" for reference.

 ~~
 ^help une$